JettM9104/GTFS-Parser/static-gtfs/readme.md

 There are way more that I didn't include but you can find all of them in the [GTFS Refrence Website](https://gtfs.org/documentation/schedule/reference).
 As you can tell, for bigger transit agencies, the GTFS data can be a lot to handle.
 That's why I chose to code this in C++.

-## How do I use the static parser?
-All you have to do is to:
-1. Clone this repository onto your machine - `git clone https://github.com/JettM9104/GTFS-Parser/`
-2. Create a folder called data inside the `static-gtfs` folder
-3. Change the paths inside the code to match the paths of your data folder.
-4. Set `#define CONFINFOEXISTS` to `0`.
-4. Build it!

 ## What is the confidential_info.hpp inside gtfs.hpp and in .gitignore?
 The file includes the whole path to the gtfs folder, if you are building set `#define CONFINFOEXISTS` to `0`.
 But, if you also want to use it (for some reason) then,
 1. Create a file named `confidential_info.hpp`.